nop33/si/src/content/blog/response-to-the-our-common-agenda-policy-brief-1-“to-think-and-act-for-future-generations”/index.md

   - name: Malou Estier
     page: malou-estier/index
 tags:
-  - UN
+  - multilateralism
-  - Multilateralism
+  - future-generations
-  - FutureGenerations
+  - publications
 isHighlighted: false
 ---
 The Executive Office of the Secretary-General (EOSG) of the United Nations is publishing a series of policy briefs to inform the Our Common Agenda processes.
 On March 9th 2023, EOSG published its first two policy briefs on [Future Generations](https://www.un.org/sites/un2.un.org/files/our-common-agenda-policy-brief-future-generations-en.pdf) and [The Emergency Platform](https://www.un.org/sites/un2.un.org/files/our-common-agenda-policy-brief-emergency-platform-en.pdf).